-- Increasing the mass and cross section of copper in a coil.
-Increases the electrical energy efficiency of motor.
+- Increasing the mass and cross section of copper in a coil increases the electrical energy efficiency of the motor.

-- Copper is mostly used a metal, But a higher hardness is required it is combined with other elements to make an alloy (5% of total use).
-Such as brass and bronze.
+- Copper is mostly used as a metal, but when a higher hardness is required it is combined with other elements to make an alloy (5% of total use) such as brass and bronze.

 - A small part of copper supply is used in production of compounds for nutritional supplements and fungicides in agriculture.